Anti-Submarine Warfare Frigate (Royal Netherlands Navy): Context

-The current M-frigates, originally all built in the Netherlands but apart from two units sold to Belgium, Portugal, and Chile are reaching their planned retirement age around 2020.
+The current M-frigates were originally planned to be retired around 2020.
 However, due to extensive budget cuts over the past decades and other large materiel programs such as the acquisition of the F-35 for the Royal Netherlands Air Force, the Dutch Ministry of Defense currently does not have enough funds available to start building the ships.
-Therefore, lifespan of the current vessels has been extended until 2025.
+Therefore the lifespan of the current vessels has been extended until 2025.
 Keeping the ships any longer will cause problems with NATO and related tasks because the ships weapons suite is outdated and not up to current standards.
-For example: the M-frigates only carry 16 surface-to-air missiles in the form of the outdated NATO Sea Sparrow (RIM-7).
-Onboard modern ships the Evolved Sea Sparrow does the job, but do not fit in the likewise outdated Mk48 VLS cells on board the M-frigates.
+The M-frigates only carry 16 surface-to-air missiles in the form of the outdated NATO Sea Sparrow (RIM-7).
+Onboard modern ships the Evolved Sea Sparrow does the job, but do not fit in the outdated Mk48 VLS cells on board the M-frigates.
 Apart from these, the M-frigates only have a single Goalkeeper system for CIWS.
 Offensive capabilities are limited to obsolete RGM-84 Harpoon missiles.
 The 76mm cannon is not fit for modern semi-guided munitions like DART, Davide/STRALES, or VULCANO.

-Additionally; the RNLN searched for European partners to build the ships with and cut costs, and in January 2017 reached an agreement with the Belgian Navy to build a total of four ships together.
+The RNLN searched for European partners to build the ships with and cut costs, and in January 2017 reached an agreement with the Belgian Navy to build a total of four ships together.
 The Netherlands leads the ASWF project, with Damen and Thales acting as prime contractors.
 The number could be adjusted later on during next phases of the acquisition process.
-With a total of four and two for the RNLN the current two M-frigates are to be replaced by an equal number.
-There are concerns about whether that number is enough to meet current and near future challenges, since it often happens the RNLN has no ships available to only fulfill the most basic of its duties (like supporting foreign navy ships along the Dutch coast).
-The costs for the 4 ships are currently estimated at 1.50-2.50 billion euro's for the two Dutch frigates and 1 billion euro's for the two Belgian frigates.
-Originally it had been hoped that the first frigate would be delivered to the Royal Netherlands Navy in 2024, while the first frigate for the Belgian Navy was to be delivered in 2027.
+With a total of four ships to be built, two for the RNLN, the current M-frigates are to be replaced by an equal number.
+There are concerns about whether that number is enough to meet current and near future challenges, since often the RNLN has no ships available to fulfill the most basic of its duties (like supporting foreign navy ships along the Dutch coast).

+The costs for the four ships are currently estimated at 1.5-2.5 billion euros for the two Dutch frigates and 1 billion euros for the two Belgian frigates.
+It had been hoped that the first frigate would be delivered to the Royal Netherlands Navy in 2024, while the first frigate for the Belgian Navy was to be delivered in 2027.
 However, as of 2020, the in-service date for the two Dutch frigates had slipped to 2028–29 with the Belgian frigates following immediately thereafter.
 In March 2023, the Dutch Ministry of Defense announced that it expected to deploy the first frigate in 2029, with Belgium deploying their first in 2030.
 The other two remaining frigates would be deployed in the following years.

 A final agreement for the four ships was signed on 22 June 2023 by Dutch Minister of Defence Kajsa Ollongren and her Belgian counterpart Ludivine Dedonder.